Heresta/OCR17plus/README.md

 Then, use the `python train_val_prep.py ./trainingDataSeg17/*.png`.

 You will get a `trainingDataSeg17` directory containing all the data and two new files `train.txt` and `val.txt`.
+The `test.txt` file is already prepared.
+We can test our training on the same test.
+It was created with 3 title pages, 14 pages containing damage, 2 pages with margin, 14 with decoration, 19 with rubric or signatures (or both), 1 with a running title on bottom of page, 3 pages with decorated drop capitals, 7 with basic drop capitals and 28 basic pages.

 ## Structure